andyste1/SignalR.PubSub/README.md

 Needing to handle more than a couple of events can quickly result in a lot of code repetition.

+By the way, if you don't currently use an event aggregator library then you might want to read the later section titled *But I don't use an Event Aggregator!*

 ### The Solution
 This is where the SignalR.PubSub library comes in.
 It hooks in to your existing event aggregator framework and forwards server-side events to any connected clients.
 It's still performing the above steps under the covers, but it's all taken care of for you - publish events on the server-side and subscribe to them on the client-side, using your favourite event aggregator (or conventional events).